zzzprojects/docs/entityframework-extensions.net/pages/documentations/update-from-query.md

 This configuration is global and will be used by **all `UpdateFromQuery` calls** that run against an in-memory provider.

 This is required because we apply some internal logic that could affect your original context.
-For example, we may need to attach entities in order to update or remove them.
+For example, we may need to attach entities in order to update them.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore